ABG interpretation is one of the most challenging things you’ll learn in nursing school, but the good news is…it DOES get much easier with practice.

 The next thing you need to understand is that CO2 has to do with the lungs, and Bicarb has to do with the kidneys…so CO2 is respiratory related and Bicarb is metabolic related.
-Got it?
+Doing okay so far?

 The next value we’re going to look at is the Bicarb, which is 24.
-Is that acidotic or alkalotic?
-Think about it!
-Think carefully.
-Yes, it’s a trick question!
-That bicarb value is totally normal, so we’re going to write “Bicarb” (or you could write HCO3 if you wanted to be fancy) in the middle column like this:
+Is it acidic, normal or alkalotic?
+That bicarb value is within the normal range, so we’re going to write “Bicarb” (or HCO3) in the middle column like this:

 And then you step back and admire your tic-tac-toe board because guess what?
 You’ve got three-in-a-row…you win!

 Because your three-in-a-row is in the acidic column, you know you’re dealing with an ACIDOSIS.
 Now, is it respiratory or is it metabolic?
-Easy.
+This one is easy.
 Respiratory acid/base is determined by the CO2, while metabolic acid/base is determined by the Bicarb.
 So which one is in your column?
 The CO2, right?
 That means, this is a RESPIRATORY ACIDOSIS.

-Let’s say you’ve got a patient who’s on a vent, zonked out on paralytics and breathing at a set rate of 16.
-He’s suspected of taking an overdose of antacids, thinking they were ecstasy pills.
-So, he’s not the brightest bulb in the pack…welcome to nursing.
-So, anyway his ABG results are such:
+You’ve got a patient who’s on a vent, sedated, and breathing at a set rate of 16.
+He’s suspected of taking an overdose of antacids, thinking they were candy.
+His ABG results are such:

 pH = 7.56; Bicarb = 32; CO2 = 37; O2 = 90

 So, first draw your tic-tac-toe grid.
 I’ll wait.
 Now, let’s look at our pH.
-Is it acidotic or alkalotic?
+Is it acidotic, normal, or alkalotic?
 It’s alkalotic, so let’s write it in:

 Your next value is the Bicarb of 32.
 Where does that go?
 Yep!
 You got it…his Bicarb is high so he’s alkalotic.

 So, what do you think?
 You have a tic-tac-toe with the Bicarb matching up with the pH…so you have a METABOLIC ALKALOSIS.
 Is it compensated or not?
 Have the lungs adjusted CO2 to balance things out?
-Nope.
-So it’s UNCOMPENSATED METABOLIC ALKALOSIS.
-Since he’s on paralytics his body isn’t going to breathe at a rate to naturally compensate for the alkalosis…so we need to make those vent adjustments ourselves and turn his rate down…maybe to around 12 or so.
-We’ll keep an eye on his CO2 and O2 as well…but most folks tolerate a rate of 12 just fine.
+Nope…the CO2 is normal and the pH is abnormal, so this tells us we have an UNCOMPENSATED METABOLIC ALKALOSIS.